Azasakhe/Netflix/FAQ-(Errors).md

 This situation may indicate a network problem, Netflix say: _It typically indicates that your computer's DNS setting is not routing to Netflix properly._
 [Read the Netflix documentation](https://help.netflix.com/en/node/26493)

+### HTTPError: 500 Server Error

+There is a problem with the netflix server.
+This should be fixed by them.
+Some users were able to solve the problem by changing their profile language.

 ### Request blacklisted by key exchange service